XXXXY syndrome: Physical

+49,XXXXY may also be associated with increased rates of primary immunodeficiency.

 Cognitive and developmental

 Much like Down syndrome, the mental effects of 49,XXXXY syndrome vary.
 Impaired speech and maladaptive behavioral problems are typical.
 One study looked at males that were diagnosed with 48,XXYY, 48,XXXY and 49,XXXXY.
 They found that males with 48,XXXY and 49,XXXXY function at a much lower cognitive level than males their age.
 These males also tend to exhibit more immature behavior for their chronological age; increased aggressive tendencies were also cited in this study.

+A 2020 study found that boys with 49,XXXXY have heightened rates of internalizing behavior and anxiety, beginning as early as preschool.
+Tests using the Social Responsiveness Scale-2 (SRS-2) found that while those with the condition generally showed more signs of social impairment, there was minimal effect on their social awareness.

 Pathophysiology

 As its name indicates, a person with the syndrome has one Y chromosome and four X chromosomes on the 23rd pair, thus having forty-nine chromosomes rather than the normal forty-six.
 As with most categories of aneuploidy disorders, 49,XXXXY syndrome is often accompanied by intellectual disability.
 It can be considered a form or variant of Klinefelter syndrome (47,XXY).
 Individuals with this syndrome are typically mosaic, being 49,XXXXY/48, XXXX.

 It is genetic but not hereditary, meaning that while the genes of the parents cause the syndrome, there is a small chance of more than one child having the syndrome.
 The probability of inheriting the disease is about one percent.